puritysdisciple/spark/readme.md

 ## Contributing and Customizing

 Spark follows the PSR-2 coding style.
 You can keep your code in check using [Fabien Potencier's PHP-CS-Fixer](https://github.com/fabpot/PHP-CS-Fixer).
 Unit tests are run using [PHPUnit](http://phpunit.de/manual/current/en/writing-tests-for-phpunit.html).
+After running `composer install` you can run tests with the builtin phpunit by running `vendor/phpunit/phpunit/phpunit.php` from the project root.

 Almost all spark objects depend on an instance of `cbednarski\Spark\Config`, which sets up a bunch of paths and configuration values for you.
 However, most spark objects don't depend on anything else at runtime.
 All you need to do is point is initialize a Config object using your `spark.yml` file and you're good to go.